zitadel/zitadel/docs/docs/apis/proto/management.md

 > **rpc** GetUserByLoginNameGlobal([GetUserByLoginNameGlobalRequest](#getuserbyloginnameglobalrequest))
 [GetUserByLoginNameGlobalResponse](#getuserbyloginnameglobalresponse)

-GetUserByLoginNameGlobal searches a user over all organisations the login name has to match exactly
+Searches a user over all organisations the login name has to match exactly